Dangerous Liaisons (2012 film): Plot

 During one night, a drunken Yifan approaches Jieyu, but realizes she is entangled in a relationship with Wenzhou.
-He sleeps on on Jieyu's bed and shouts out Fenyu's name, which Jieyu realizes he has fallen in love with the latter.
+He sleeps on Jieyu's bed and calls out Fenyu's name, when Jieyu realizes he has fallen in love with the latter.
 The next morning, Jieyu uses an opportunity to call Fenyu over to embarrass Yifan, and when facing her, he claims that he grew tired of Fenyu, and was nothing more than a gambling bet.
 Heartbroken, she leaves.
 Yifan, feeling that his advances have won over Jieyu, celebrates his victory, but Jieyu turns him down and mocks him for thinking so.
 Enraged, he leaves and swears he will break Jieyu's heart.
-Jieyu then subsequently tells Wenzhou about Beibei.
-Eventually, Fenyu's leave causes Yifan regret, and is shot by Wenzhou on the road, who has realized the truth.
+Jieyu then tells Wenzhou about Beibei's seduction.
+Eventually, Fenyu's absence causes Yifan regret, and he is on his way to Fenyu's house when he is shot by Wenzhou, who has realized the truth.
 Wounded, he finds Fenyu, who is about to commit suicide in her house, and begs to let her see him in desperation.
-Fenyu does not open the door until Yifan bleeds until his last moments, dying in Fenyu's arms.
+She speaks of death ending their agony, but does not open the door until Yifan begins leaving.
+She reaches him collapsed outside in the snow, bleeding.
+He asks if she still wishes him dead; mutely, she shakes her head 'no.' She holds him as he dies in her arms, and wails to the sky.

-Some time later, Fenyu becomes involved in charitable causes to educate children, while Yifan's death brings guilt and sorrow to a mourning Jieyu.
+One year later, Fenyu becomes involved in charitable causes to educate children, while Yifan's death brings guilt and sorrow to a mourning Jieyu.